 Create a List of Questions You Want to Ask

-Interviews are never a one way street.
-This is your chance to not only show the interviewer you a re good fit for the company, but for you to find out if a company is a good fit for you.
+Interviews are never a one-way street.
+This is your chance to not only show the interviewer you are a good fit for the company but for you to find out if a company is a good fit for you.
 I recommend asking several questions about the role you are applying for, as well as general company culture, challenges the company is facing, and whatever else comes to mind.